-Pursuant to guidelines for annual equity awards adopted by our Board in November 2017 and affirmed in November 2021, each of our non-employee directors receives an annual RSU award equal to the number of shares of our common stock obtained by dividing \$150,000 by the fair market value (as of the date of grant) of one share of our common stock, with such RSU awards granted on the last day of the month in which our Annual Meeting of Stockholders occurs, and with a vesting commencement date of the date of the Annual Meeting.
-In accordance with these guidelines, on November 30, 2021, each then-current non-employee director was granted an RSU award covering 31,185 shares of our common stock under the 2016 Equity Incentive Plan, with a vesting commencement date of November 20, 2021.
+Pursuant to guidelines for annual equity awards adopted by our Board in November 2017 and affirmed in November 2022, each of our non-employee directors receives an annual RSU award covering the number of shares of our common stock obtained by dividing \$150,000 by the fair market value of one share of our common stock, with the grant of such RSU awards effective on the last day of the month in which our Annual Meeting of Stockholders occurs, and with a vesting commencement date of the date of the Annual Meeting.
+In accordance with these guidelines, on November 30, 2023, each then-current non-employee director was granted an RSU award covering 56,603 shares of our common stock under the 2016 Equity Incentive Plan, with a vesting commencement date of November 9, 2023.
+In calculating the number of shares for the annual RSU awards, the Board approved a deviation to the guidelines and such shares were calculated by dividing \$150,000 by the 30-day trailing average closing market price from the grant date.
 The annual RSU awards vest in full on the first anniversary of the vesting commencement date and are subject to full acceleration of vesting in the event of a change in control of the Company.

-Our Board revised the equity compensation for newly elected non-employee directors in November 2017 such that upon initial appointment to our Board, a non-employee director will receive an RSU award equal to the number of shares of our common stock obtained by dividing \$150,000 by the fair market value (as of the date of grant) of one share of our common stock.
+Our Board revised the equity compensation for newly elected non-employee directors in November 2017 such that upon initial appointment to our Board, a non-employee director will receive an RSU award covering the number of shares of our common stock obtained by dividing \$150,000 by the fair market value (as of the date of grant) of one share of our common stock.
 This RSU award will be prorated for the number of months the newly elected non-employee director will serve on our Board prior to the next Annual Meeting of Stockholders.
 The vesting commencement date for the initial RSU award is the date of appointment for the new director, with full vesting on the next Annual Meeting of Stockholders.
 Vesting of the initial RSU award will be accelerated in full in the event of a change in control of the Company.